Bilal1k/CancerCNN/README.md

 The architecture, BasicCNN, is intentionally small to accommodate Kaggle’s free GPU environment while still capturing relevant visual features in 96×96 image tiles.
 The pipeline includes custom dataset loading, training loop with mixed-precision AMP, metric tracking, and visualization.
 This project highlights the importance of efficient model design and code optimization when working with CNNs under compute constraints.

+Runtime was 1h 1m 50s using kaggle's GPU T4 x2.

 This project was created as part of an assignment for CNNs for DTSA 5511 in the Data Science MS from the university of Boulder Colorado